jibingl/CCNA-CCNP/subnetting.md

 # IPv4 Subnetting

-## Recognization of a Given Network
+## Recognization of Given Network ID/Address
 One of the trickiest aspects of subnetting is identifying the real network ID/address (i.e., the first IP address of a given network).
 Sometimes, the starting point of the questioned network is not explicitly given.
 Mistaking the network address results in all further subnetting calculations incorrect.

 Below, we’ll guide you through the process of mathmetically identifying the real network ID using step-by-step examples.